IBM-Cloud/docs/openwhisk/openwhisk_packages.md

   ```
   {: screen}

-  In the previous example, you're working with the `myNamespace` namespace, and this namespace appears in the fully qualified name.
+  In the previous example, you're working with the `myNamespace` namespace, and this namespace appears in the fully qualified name..